 Growth equity is a segment of the private equity industry which aims to invest in minority stakes of established, mature companies undergoing specific expansion plans like entering new markets, expanding or restructuring.
 Growth equity is also sometimes referred to as growth capital or expansion capital.
 Their portfolio companies are usually in the growth stage and are not able to go public nor raise debts.

-Source of image: Veneno Capital
+Source: Veneno Capital

 |Private Equity||Growth Equity||Venture Capital|

 |Industry focus||Invest in a diverse portfolio across industries||Able to invest in a diverse portfolio across industries.
-However, Growth Equity current skew toward Technology and TMT (Telecom – Media – Technology)||Focus on some certain industries, namely information technology (mostly in the software sector), biotech, cleantech or fintech.|
+However, growth equity currently skews toward technology and TMT (Telecom – Media – Technology)||Focus on some certain industries, namely information technology (mostly in the software sector), biotech, cleantech or fintech|

-|Source of investment||Use both equity and debt to invest.
-(LBO – Leveraged Buyout).||Use equity to invest.||Use equity to invest|
+|Source of investment||Use both equity and debt to invest (LBO)||Use equity to invest||Use equity to invest|

 |Holding period||2 – 5 years||3 – 7 years||5 – 10 years|

-|Return expectations||Expect that all of investments have positive returns||Expect that all investments have positive returns||If only 1 or 2 companies among VC’s portfolio can successfully go public or be acquired, VC can achieve its expected returns|
+|Return expectations||Expect that all of investments have positive returns||Expect that all of investments have positive returns||If only 1 or 2 companies among VC’s portfolio can successfully go public or be acquired, VC can achieve its expected returns|

 |Target Internal Rate of Return (IRR)||25 – 35%||30 – 40%||35 – 50%|